palladius/pulumi/examples/python-gcp-cloudbuild-auto-trigger/Pulumi.README.md

 * make this a reusable module.
 * Use GCP for secrets management (`KMS` or `GCS`) as promised to cstanger@
 * Looks like Chris is impressed by this REAMDE.
+Ringo  says: look at https://www.pulumi.com/docs/intro/concepts/resources/components/ and sample [here](https://github.com/pulumi/examples/tree/master/classic-azure-py-webserver-component).

 # More pointers